fosslight/fosslight-guide-en/tutorial/1_project.md

 ### 2-5.
 (Admin Only) Review
 - Log in as ID: admin, PSWD: admin.
-- Project List > Status: Move to the BOM of the project that is the request.
+- Project List > Status: Move to the BOM of the project.
 - Review [Waring Message](../started/2_try/4_project.html#warning).
--Click Confirm at the top right.
+- Click Confirm at the top right.

 ## 3. Packaging
 ### 3-1.
 Packaging Tab